Knowledge Editing for Large Language Models: A Survey

 \subsubsection{\textbf{Large Language Models (LLMs).}}

 Transformers with billions of parameters trained on large corpora have demonstrated \textbf{emergent ability}, showcasing an unprecedented understanding of factual and commonsense knowledge~\cite{zhao2023survey}.
 Consequently, these models are referred to as large language models (LLMs) to indicate their drastic distinction from traditional small-scale language models~\cite{thirunavukarasu2023large,fan2023recommender}.
-Generally, based on the specific parts of the transformer utilized for language modeling, existing LLMs can be categorized into three classes: encoder-only LLMs, such as BERT (Bidirectional Encoder Representations from Transformers)~\cite{kenton2019bert}, encoder-decoder-based LLMs such as \textbf{T5} (Text-To-Text Transfer Transformer)~\cite{raffel2020exploring}, and decoder-only models (also the most common structures in LLMs) such as different versions of~\textbf{GPT} (Generative Pre-trained Transformer)~\cite{radford2018improving} and~\textbf{LLaMA} (Large Language Model Meta AI)~\cite{touvron2023llama}.
+Generally, based on the specific parts of the transformer utilized for language modeling, existing LLMs can be categorized into three classes: encoder-only LLMs, such as BERT~\cite{kenton2019bert}, encoder-decoder-based LLMs such as \textbf{T5}~\cite{raffel2020exploring}, and decoder-only models (also the most common structure in LLMs) such as different versions of~\textbf{GPT}~\cite{radford2018improving} and~\textbf{LLaMA}~\cite{touvron2023llama}.